Parity Sheaves and Smith Theory

-More precisely, we have $E=\pi_*^0\cC$ for any coconnective $\pi_*$-acyclic dg-algebra $\cC$ in $D^b_c(Y;\zvp)$ with a map $\pi^*\zp\to \cC$ of dg-algebras which is a quasiisomorphism\footnote{Here $\pi_*^0$ denotes the underived pushforward.}.
+More precisely, we set $E=\pi_*^0\cC$ for any coconnective $\pi_*$-acyclic dg-algebra $\cC$ in $D^b_c(Y;\zvp)$ equipped with a map $\underline{\bO}\to \cC$ of dg-algebras that is also a quasi-isomorphism.
+Here $\pi_*^0$ denotes the underived global sections.
 Such a $\cC$ certainly exists, and may be chosen to be bounded since $\pi_*$ has finite cohomological dimension.

-The pushforward $\pi_*$ factors through the functor\footnote{Here $E-dg-mod_c$ denotes the full subcategory of the derived category of dg-modules over $E$ consisting of those dg-modules whose underlying complex is in $D^b_c(\zvp)$.}
+Let $E\moddg$ denote the full subcategory of the derived category of dg-modules over $E$ consisting of those dg-modules whose underlying complex is in $D^b_c(\zvp)$.

-The underlying object of $D^b_c(\zvp)$ of $\Pi_*$ is just $\pi_*$, but we have given it a different name to indicate that we are remembering the structure of $E$-dg-module.
 We note that $\cC$ may be taken to have trivial $\vp$-action, and therefore so may $E$.
-But we emphasize that by definition $E$ is a dg-algebra over $\zvp$, so that $E$-dg-mod consists of complexes of $\zvp$-modules (whose $\zvp$ action is not necessarily trivial).
-The functor $\Pi_*$ is triangulated, and it sends perfect complexes to perfect complexes\footnote{An $E$-dg-module is said to be perfect if it is perfect as an object of $D^b_c(\zvp)$.} because $\pi_*$ does.
-Thus we obtain a functor
+We emphasize, however, that $E$ is a dg-algebra over $\zvp$ by definition.
+In particular, $E\moddg$ consists of complexes of $\zvp$-modules on which the $\vp$-action is not necessarily trivial.

-where $\Perf$ stands for the full subcategory of $E-dg-mod_c$ spanned by perfect complexes.
-Taking Tate cohomology gives us a functor